Where is digital heat suited?

 Building type suitability

-The most important factor here is overall that the building has a water-based heating system and that digital heat is able to help achieve savings alongside the primary heating method.
+We have clients across multiple building types such as residential, industrial and service sector.
 Digital heat has overall been shown to achieve savings alongside district heat, gas, oil and electricity as methods of heating.

 Digital heat is especially good in environments where heat is needed during summer as well e.g. in the form of domestic hot water.
 Such buildings could be hotels, gyms or other sport facilities, spas and swimming halls.
-Low heat energy networks benefit from our digital heat solution as well.

 Contact us for more information